-The rainy season is in full swing and many homeowners are battling to keep their basement dry.
+The rainy season is in full swing, and many homeowners are battling to keep their basement dry.
 According to the American Society of Home Inspectors, a wet basement plagues about 60% of all homes.
-This is not a situation to ignore as wet basements can be a breeding ground for mold.
-However, with very little effort homeowners can avoid a wet basement and maintain a healthy safe environment for their family.
+This is not a situation to ignore, as wet basements can be a breeding ground for mold.
+However, with minimal effort, homeowners can avoid a wet basement and maintain a healthy, safe environment for their families.

 Five Simple Steps to a Dry Basement